pollen-robotics/reachy-2021-docs/content/SDK/first-moves/cameras/index.md

 You should hear the Reachy's zooms motors moving.

-Getting the last frame from each camera, you should see the different zoom levels have been applied.

-If when using the zooms you get images blurrier than what they are supposed to be, use the *homing* command.
 Each zoom level sends positions instructions relatively to a base position and it may happen that the base positions get a bit drifted.
 The homing instruction bring the zoom motors to their limit and reset the base positions from it.

 ```python